 We all know at least one speech therapy student who needs to work on sequencing activities.
 As an SLP, I love doing thematic units with my speech therapy groups.
 When you can create activities to last several sessions, it makes planning sooooo much easier.

 Traditionally, SLPs like to do thematic units based around things like holidays, seasons, snowmen, or some other cute something-or-another.
-But lately, I have been doing a different kind of theme.
+Lately, I have been working on different kinds of themes.
 Instead of basing themes on an object (i.e. snowmen), I have been basing my thematic units on sequences (i.e making pizza)!

 Before we go any further, I suggest that you bookmark this page now and save it for future use.
-I’ve linked a ton of valuable content and you are going to want to remember it!
+I’ve linked a ton of valuable content and you will want to remember it!

 Here is the method to my madness.